Gender differences in Japanese: Sentence-final particles

 Sentence-final particles that are generally considered within the realm of male speech are zo, ze and sa.
-They are used to impart information that belongs to the speaker's sphere to an adressee.
+They are used to impart information that belongs to the speaker's sphere to an addressee.
 The perceived masculinity of these particles comes from the stronger level of assertive force that they have in comparison to particles like wa or no. Zo is the most imposing particle, stating a proposition with an authoritative tone to an addressee of lower status.
 It can mostly be observed among intimate male friends and within the senior-junior social realm.
-Ze is viewed as a milder version of zo and employed by the speaker if they have a buddy-like relationship with the adressee.
+Ze is viewed as a milder version of zo and employed by the speaker if they have a buddy-like relationship with the addressee.
 Sa has a very similar status to ze but the pragmatic/semantic force of it is not as clear as the other two.
 Attributes contributed to sa are "vigorous and ego-assertive" while others argue that sa is used to state something "obvious" and "matter-of course".
 Generally sa implies a sense of resignation or acceptance of a given situation on the part of the speaker.

 Work by Misao Okada shows that so-called male speech is not just used in Japanese for male identity; imperatives can be utilised in order to make the hearer perform a fast movement immediately, for instance, in a sport session.
 Moreover, imperatives and particles with a traditional male connotation (such as zo) can be used to stress criticism.
 In these contexts imperatives and other directives are part of the vocal, kinetic and material environment they occur in, making male speech dependent on a specific situation without being linked to gender.
 These examples could demonstrate that the label "men's speech" (danseigo) is much more diverse than originally considered.